The Brother In Elysium Film Program no. 18 - Silent Films by Jon Beacham

 The Beverly Lounge 224 Foxhall Avenue Kingston NY

 I am happy to announce the third screening in Kingston at The Beverly Lounge.
 This program focuses on my 16mm work between 2006-2017.
-Two films completed this Fall, Daybooks & Film for Violet will premier this Saturday.
+Two films completed this Fall, Daybooks & Film for Violet will premiere this Saturday.
 Some notes on the films below.

 Shot over the course of one year beginning in Bolinas, CA and moving through San Francisco, New York and Cleveland.
 San Francisco Chinatown, NYC East Village & LES.
 A feeling of people moving through time and space before the onslaught of digital delirium.
 Original Kodachrome print.